nippur72/apple1-videocard-lib/demos/tapemon/README.md

 - Connect your playback device (PC, Smartphone, iPod etc) to the ACI

-- Play the file `frames.wav` contained in `frame/frames.wav.zip` archive.
+- Play the file `packets.wav` contained in `packets_wav/packets.zip` archive.
 The file will send a continous stream of small data packets that are catched by the program running on the Apple-1.
 Each packet is 64 bytes long.